FAKEMedia/Samizdat/README.md

 * pages - Markdown files that will be processed
 * public - Static files.
 Processed files go here too.
 * sources.d - yml files for collecting media from different news sites
+* t - Test suite
 * templates - Templates, layouts and smaller chunks

 The files in the public directory are what goes into the disk image (ISO format) to be viewed locally.
 It is also possible to use a web server and serve lightning fast content.
 Hopefully we'll find a Bittorrent solution to stream video too.

+### Personal usage piracy
+No media material should be added to this repository.
+Consider the code as a tool to take some of your favourite content with you as you spend time on an isolated island.